 |💰 Best budget hotel:||Pod 51|

-- Where to Stay in New York: 10 Best Areas to Stay in New York
+- Best Areas to Stay in New York City for first-time tourist

-- 📌 Midtown Manhattan & Times Square, where to stay in new york for first time tourists
+- 📌 Midtown, where to stay in New York for first-timers

-- 📌 Downtown Manhattan & Financial District, Wall Street, best areas for business travelers
+- 📌 Downtown & Financial District, Wall Street, best areas for business travelers

 - 📌 Upper West Side, where to stay in New York for families